 There are many ways in which individuals can be of assistance to the Oregon State University Marine Mammal Institute.

-You can help expand our research by making a gift to the OSU Foundation.
+You can help expand our research and support our students by making a gift to the Marine Mammal Institute via the OSU Foundation.
 If you choose to support the Marine Mammal Institute, please know that your gift will have a significant impact.
 Private funds support about half of our research, for which we are extremely grateful.

-The Oregon Marine Mammal Stranding Network (OMMSN) relies heavily on the involvement of citizen volunteers, who serve as its eyes and ears on the beaches.
+The Oregon Marine Mammal Stranding Network (OMMSN) relies heavily on the involvement of local Oregonian volunteers, who serve as its eyes and ears on the beaches.
 For more information, please contact Jim Rice, OMMSN Coordinator, at (541) 867-0446 or firstname.lastname@example.org.

 Each winter, Dr. Bruce Mate teaches a weekend course to volunteers of the Whale Watching Spoken Here program.
 These 200–400 volunteers then help to educate 40,000 visitors to the Oregon Coast during the height of the gray whale migration cycle.
 For more information, contact the Oregon Parks and Recreation Department.

 For other marine science volunteer opportunities, please visit the Hatfield Marine Science Center Undergrad Scholarships and Internships webpage (scroll to the bottom to Volunteer Opportunities).

 Subscribe to the MARMAM listserv for global marine mammal–related research announcements and opportunities.